xopino/beer-tap-api-challenge/README.md

 - Events (Opened, Closed)
 - Query

-Events, commands, and queries are dispatched by Symfony Messenger, which I decoupled from the application layer by using separate Symfony Messenger implementations.
+Events, commands, and queries are dispatched by Symfony Messenger, which is decoupled from the application layer by using separate Symfony Messenger implementations.

 ### Domain Events